 Kory currently boasts over 150K streams on Spotify, 45K streams on Youtube and her music can also currently be heard on Sirius XM.

 In addition to the music Kory has been on music conference panels (Niagara Music Week), published articles on ‘How to Make it in the Music Industry’ (FYI Music News), and is a Motivational Speaker.

 “I'm a very positive person and always trying to motivate people.
 So that's what the songs became about — love and living a life of loving people, loving yourself, and finding happiness by being genuine and true to who you are.
 The important thing to me is to use music in such a way that it positively affects people.”

-Look out for a new single from Kory 'Love Revolution' coming on June 18th, 2020.
+Look out for a new single from Kory 'Time' coming on March 8th, 2021.

 For interviews, photos, bookings or more info, contact: